 She completed a Postgraduate Diploma in Indigenous Knowledge Systems at Charles Darwin University and holds a Bachelor of Arts in Indigenous Studies and Media Communications from Southern Cross University.
 She is currently enrolled in a Master's degree in Tropical Environmental Management at Charles Darwin University.
-For the last two years, she has worked as an Environmental and GIS Officer for a private Land Management Company, specialising in Fire and Weed Management.
+Prior to working at NAILSMA, she has worked as an Environmental and GIS Manager for a private Land Management Company, specialising in Fire and Weed Management.

-I-Tracker Project Officer
+I-Tracker Senior Project Officer

 (08) 8946 6684

-I-Tracker Project Development Officer
+Senior Project Officer